-What was your standard of living growing up?Watch
+What was your standard of living growing up?Watch this thread

 For instance I would never be aware of brands like jimmy Choo or prada.
 Just give me a book and I was happy.